unexpectedpanda/retool/readme.md

-Because many supersets have more discs than the original title, setting up a proper parent/clone relationship often involves assigning the original title as a clone of disc 1 of the superset.
-As such, this option only makes sense if you intend to use the 1G1R function in CLRMAMEPro, where clones get excluded.
+Because many supersets have more discs than the original title, setting up a proper parent/clone relationship often involves assigning the original title as a clone of disc one of the superset.

+###### Superset exclusions

-Fighting games are excluded from supersets.
+* Fighting games are excluded from supersets.
 There's so much rebalancing between their editions, and such strong preferences for different versions, it's worth keeping them all.
+* Even though it's incredibly Anglo-centric, if a superset of an English-speaking title doesn't exist in a Redump dat yet, the standard English title won't get demoted under, say, the German version of the superset title.

 ## How it works
 There are multiple stages for determining which title is a parent, and which is